Klipper3d/klipper/README.md

 processor in make menuconfig and editing src/arv/Makefile and changing the last line from "-C stk500v1" to "-C stk500v2".
 Software reset should work but needs to be tested to confirm.
+* The generic-mightyboard.cfg in the main repo should NOT be use for these printers.
+That config file is for the original Makerbot Replicator and clones and does not work with printers that have ADS1118 adc and thermocouples.
+Make sure to use the config file specific for the rep2x as a basis for these printers.
 * There is no specific error for a disconnected thermocouple however the printer will shut down if a thermocouple is not attached (this triggers a temperature out of range error).